aatuh/recsys/README.md

 1. **Seed catalog + users + events** via the API or demo shop so the popularity candidate pool is non-empty.
-2. **Generate embeddings (gamma signal)** — run `make catalog-backfill` once to populate deterministic embeddings, then `make catalog-refresh SINCE=24h` on a schedule to keep them fresh.
+2. **Generate embeddings (gamma signal)** — items upserted via the public API automatically receive deterministic fallback embeddings, but you should still run `make catalog-backfill` once to backfill legacy/imported rows and `make catalog-refresh SINCE=24h` on a schedule to keep them fresh.
 3. **Synthesize collaborative factors (ALS signal)** — `make collab-factors SINCE=24h` writes `recsys_item_factors` and `recsys_user_factors` using the
    embedding-backed heuristics so the collaborative retriever returns